B-UMMI/LMAS/docs/user/basic_usage.rst

 params.config
 ^^^^^^^^^^^^^

-The ``params.config`` file includes all available paramenters for LMAS and their respective default values.
+The ``params.config`` file includes all available parameters for LMAS and their respective default values.

 containers.config
 ^^^^^^^^^^^^^^^^^